wearecococo/rumbex/README.md

 - Backoff polling + manual wake-up via Rumbex.HotFolder.poll_now/1.

-- Safe unique writes: if a destination already exists (common with SMB DELETE_PENDING), the file is saved with a -<millis> suffix.
+- Configurable success handling: files can be overwritten or saved with unique names if destination exists.

-Current default is on_success: :unique. (:overwrite can be enabled once robust delete is finalized.)
+Current default is on_success: :overwrite (uses improved instant delete strategy).

 ### Migration from Sambex.HotFolder